CoreyGumbs/PySqware_HTTP/README.md

 	"LOCATION_ID": "[square store location goes here.]", }
 ```
-**Note:** You may have more than one location you are using.
+**NOTE:** You may have more than one location you are using.
 Just create a new key such as "LOCATION_ID_2" : "value"

 ---